A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Chord-Visibility Width

 As a next step, we create for every node $u$ a second table~$\tafel_2(u)$.
 Let $W$ be the set of vertices of the node $u$ and all its children.
 Clearly $W$ has at most $k^2 + k$ vertices, see Lemma~\ref{lem:WeakPolComplexity} and Lemma~\ref{lem:WindowComplexity}.
 For every subset $F\subseteq W$, we store the faces of $\face(A)$ it sees and whether it is possible to completely see all the faces in all descendants of $u$, using $F$.
 And if it is possible, then we also compute how many guards are needed at least, including the guards in~$S$.
 This is trivial for the leaves of~$T$ as the leaves have no children.
 Now consider a node~$u$ with at most~$k$ children $u_1,\ldots,u_k$.
 We consider the case that the tables of $\tafel_2(u_1),\ldots,\tafel_2(u_k)$ are already created.
 Then we can create the table $\tafel_2(u)$ in $O(2^{k^3}n^{O(1)})$, as follows.
 For every set~$F$, check for all the children, using the previous entries of $\tafel_2(u_i)$, if the subtree below~$u_i$ can be completely seen, and if yes, how many vertices are needed.
 As $T$ has only $O(n)$ nodes, we can create all tables in $2^{k^3}n^{O(1)}$ as well.
 In particular, this also creates $\tafel_2$ also for the root of~$T$.
 We go through all the entries of the root.
-We check which of them sees all the faces of the root as well. among those entries, we choose one with the minimum number of guards used. \end{proof}
+We check which of them sees all the faces of the root as well.
+Among those entries, we choose one with the minimum number of guards used. \end{proof}

-Note that by definition in vertex-guarding all the vertices of~$P$ for a candidate set that contains the optimal solution.
-Now as a corollary of Theorem~\ref{thm:OneShotAlgo} all the vertices of the arrangement~\A (as defined in Section~\ref{sec:OneShotAlgo} form a candidate set, which contains the optimal number of guards for the art gallery problem.)
-The proof of Theorem~\ref{thm:FPT-chordwidth} follows along the same lines as the proof of Theorem~\ref{thm:FPT-chordwidth}.
+Note that, by definition, in vertex-guarding, all the vertices of~$P$ form a candidate set that contains the optimal solution and we used this candidate set in a crucial way in the previous proof.
+Now, as a corollary of Theorem~\ref{thm:OneShotAlgo}, all the vertices of the arrangement~\A (as defined in Section~\ref{sec:OneShotAlgo}) form a candidate set, which contains the optimal number of guards for the art gallery problem.
+We will do dynamic programming along this new candidate set to prove Theorem~\ref{thm:FPT-chordwidth}.
+The proof of Theorem~\ref{thm:FPT-chordwidth} follows along the same lines as the proof of Theorem~\ref{thm:vertex-guardingFPT}.
 We need the following lemma as preparation.